AY2324S2-CS2113-F15-2/tp/docs/DeveloperGuide.md

 Use `hydration list` command to check that the entry with the corresponding `[HYDRATIONID]` has been deleted under `Your Hydration List`.
+Repeat the process with different entries to ensure consistency.

 **Testing Sleep Entry Feature:**